plblum/jivs/planning/Builder Redesign Pt1.md

 ### I-05

-The syntax of conditions that have child conditions, such as `any`, `all`, and `countMatches`, needs review.
+The syntax of Form Adapter's `combineWithRule`, `replaceRule`, and `enabler` needs review.

-The syntax of Form Adapter's `combineWithRule`, `replaceRule`, and `enabler` also needs review.
+RESOLVED: The syntax of conditions that have child conditions, such as `any`, `all`, and `countMatches`, needs review.

 The syntax of the `WhenCondition` has similar concerns.